 5. San Onofre Oven

-The Horno de San Onofre has been sweetening the lives of the people of Madrid since 1972.
-Its key is to choose the right product: cane sugar, marcona almonds from Alicante and to stay as far away as possible from the industrial flavor.
+Horno de San Onofre has been sweetening the lives of Madrilenians since 1972; its key is to choose the product well: cane sugar, marcona almonds from Alicante and to stay as far away as possible from the industrial flavor.

 📍 Calle de San Onofre, 3 (Chueca)